dbbs-lab/bsb-core/docs/simulation/simulation.rst

 * Run the simulation
 * Collect all the output

-When you use the library, you can set up more complex workflows.
-For example a parameter sweep that loops and modifies the release probability of the AMPA synapse in the cerebellar granule cell:
+When you use the library, you can set up more complex workflows, such as parameter sweeps:

 .. literalinclude:: ../../examples/simulation/parameter_sweep.py
   :language: python